olol-krew/soil-apt/README.md

 SoilAPT is a Discord bot made for friends.
 It uses ChatGPT and has basically 2 functions:

 - Start a message with `@SoilAPT` to prompt something to ChatGPT as you normally would.
-ChatGPT will have the personnality of a slightly rude friend.
 - Create a response message starting with `@SoilAPT` from another message and prompt something about it as context.
+The bot will get all the responses of responses too, so you can have a conversation as in the web UI.
+- SoilAPT has a personality disorder.
+Everyday at midnight, it will randomly pick from a list of personas made by my community of friends.

 ## Pre-requirements